Alex Trebek, long-running ‘Jeopardy!’ host, dies at 80

 After graduating high school, he spent a summer in Cincinnati to be close to a girlfriend, then returned to Canada to attend college.
 After earning a philosophy degree from the University of Ottawa, he went to work for the Canadian Broadcasting Co., starting as a staff announcer and eventually becoming a radio and TV reporter.

 He became a U.S. citizen in 1997.
-Trebek’s first marriage, to Elaine Callel, ended in divorce.
-In 1990 he married Jean Currivan, and they had two children, Emily and Matthew.
+Trebek’s first marriage, to Elaine Callei, ended in divorce.
+In 1990, he married Jean Currivan, and they had two children, Emily and Matthew.
 Trebek lived with his family in Los Angeles’ Studio City section, not far from Hollywood.

+Trebek is survived by his wife, their two children and his stepdaughter, Nicky.

 The late AP entertainment correspondent Bob Thomas contributed to this report.

-Note: This story has been corrected to show Merv Griffin’s wife’s name is Julann Griffin, not Juann.